Steelcase Gesture Review (2026)

 Best for

-• ✓ Tall users 6'0"–6'3" (strong fit)
+• ✓ Tall users 6'0"–6'4" (strong fit through this range)

-• ✓ Multi-device workers (laptop, phone, tablet)
+• ✓ Multi-device workers who shift posture frequently

 Not ideal for